tomc98/Pedal-Pilot/README.md

 - Connect to Saitek Pro Flight Rudder Pedals or other similar HID devices
 - Control GitHub Copilot inline suggestions with your left pedal
-  - Push forward to accept suggestions character-by-character
+  - Push forward to accept suggestions (attempts character-by-character if supported)
   - Pull back to dismiss/hide suggestions
   - Acceptance speed varies based on pedal position (faster with more forward pressure)
+  - Adapts to available Copilot commands (falls back to full acceptance if needed)
 - Debug view to visualize pedal inputs
 - Auto-detection of commonly used USB pedals
 - Configuration options for custom devices